-The BenQ EW277HDR is an affordable 27″ 1080p monitor with the entry-level HDR support which will provide you with a recognizable boost in image quality for HDR (High Dynamic Range) content making it ideal for watching movies as well as playing PC and console games.
+The BenQ EW277HDR is an affordable 27″ 1080p monitor with entry-level HDR support, which will provide you with a recognizable boost in image quality for HDR (High Dynamic Range) content, making it perfect for watching films as well as playing PC and console games.

 When all these things add up, you get a vibrant picture quality with vivid details in the shadows and highlights of the image with deep black colors.

-Now, the 1080p resolution is fairly low for the 27″ screen of the BenQ EW277HDR monitor which results in a low pixel density of 81 PPI (pixels per inch).
+Now, the 1080p resolution is fairly low for the 27″ screen of the BenQ EW277HDR monitor, which results in a mediocre pixel density of 81 PPI (pixels per inch).

-While this causes text to be somewhat smudgy and blurry, it’s not noticeable in video games and movies which is why we don’t recommend the monitor if you use your display to read or type a lot.
+While this causes text to be somewhat smudgy and blurry, it’s not particularly noticeable in video games and movies, which is why we don’t recommend the monitor if you use your display to read or type a lot.

-Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles which ensure no prominent shifts in brightness, contrast, and color when the image is viewed from skewed angles.
+Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles, which ensure no noticeable changes in brightness, contrast, and color when the image is viewed from skewed angles.

-Moving on, the BenQ EW277HDR input lag performance is impressive with only ~4ms of delay at 60Hz.
+Moving on, the BenQ EW277HDR input lag performance is impressive, with only ~10ms of delay at 60Hz.

-The response time speed also amounts to 4ms which is the time pixels take to change from one color (or shade of gray) to another.
+The response time speed amounts to 4ms, which is the time pixels take to change from one color (or shade of gray) to another.

-Regardless, the monitor is perfect for gaming on Xbox One S/X, PS4/Pro, and PC, especially if you’re playing HDR-compatible video games.
+Regardless, the monitor is perfect for gaming on Xbox One, PS4, and PC, especially if you’re playing HDR-compatible video games.

 The BenQ EW277HDR has the same features that are present in some of the previous BenQ monitors, such as ‘Super Resolution’ and ‘Smart Focus’.

-The former increases pixel density of low-resolution content while the latter allows you to brighten up a selected area on the screen for better focus and fewer distractions.
+The former ups the pixel density of low-resolution content while the latter allows you to brighten up a selected area on the screen for better focus and fewer distractions.